Most side effects from vaccines given at age four are mild, temporary, and resolve without medical intervention.

 Most side effects from vaccines given at four years old require no special treatment beyond comfort measures:

-• Irritability or fussiness: Extra cuddling and rest help soothe your child.
+- Irritability or fussiness: Extra cuddling, fluids, and rest help soothe your child.

-• Mild rash: Usually resolves without treatment; notify your doctor if it worsens or spreads extensively.
+- Mild rash: Usually resolves without treatment; notify your doctor if it worsens, spreads extensively, or your child seems very unwell.

 Avoid aspirin in children due to the risk of Reye’s syndrome.
-Always follow your pediatrician’s advice regarding medication use post-vaccination.
+Always follow your pediatrician’s advice regarding medication use post-vaccination, especially if your child has health conditions, allergies, or takes other medications.

 The Rare but Serious Side Effects: What to Watch For?